MU-Data-Science/QIK/QIK_Evaluation/README.md

-# Reproduce Results
+# Evaluation
-Here, we compare image retrieval performance of QIK and its competitors in terms of mAP and retrieval time.
-We also describe the evaluation details and steps to reproduce the results.
+Here, we describe the steps to evaliate and compare image retrieval performance of QIK and its competitors in terms of mAP.

 ## Setup
 ### Pre-requisites: